daniportugalgit/eth-splitter/README.md

 - "Alice can use the Web page to split her ether" => There's a public payable function called splitMyMoney().

 I also added a function for the user to be able to spend her balance, instead of sending new ETH every single time.
 It's called splitMyLocalBalance().

+PS: Right now, unit tests are not implemented.
+They will be in the next iteraction, I hope.